-The Audit Committee also meets the companys Statutory Auditors regularly to ascertaintheir views on the financial statements including the Financial Reporting SystemsCompliance to Accounting Policies and Procedures the adequacy and effectiveness of theInternal Controls and Systems followed by the company.
+The Audit Committee also meets the Company's Statutory Auditors regularly to ascertaintheir views on the financial statements including the Financial Reporting SystemsCompliance to Accounting Policies and Procedures the adequacy and effectiveness of theInternal Controls and Systems followed by the company.

-In accordance with the provisions of the Companies Act 2013 Ms. YuvikaBader (DIN: 07114760) retires by rotation and has not offered himself forre-appointment.
+In accordance with the provisions Section 152(6) of the Companies Act 2013 Ms. YuvikaBader (DIN: 07114760) retires by rotation and being eligible offers herself forre-appointment.

 The information on the particulars of Directors being appointed / reappointed in termsof Regulation 36 of SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 has been provided in the notes to the notice convening the Annual General Meeting.

-DIRECTORS RESPONSIBILITY STATEMENT:
+DIRECTORS' RESPONSIBILITY STATEMENT:

 RELATED PARTY TRANSACTIONS:

-All related party transactions that were entered into during the financial year were onarms length basis and were in the ordinary course of the business.
+All related party transactions that were entered into during the financial year were onarms' length basis and were in the ordinary course of the business.

 The Company does not have any subsidiary or associate company.